 This optional feature is designed for quick in-cab switching between bar circulate and bar suck back for units equipped with automatic tank and bar suck back valves.
 When the BAR SUCK BACK OVERRIDE switch is ON, all automatically controlled valves are set to their correct positions for BAR SUCK BACK.
-This overrides any settings of the Function knob and stops the asphalt pump when the PUMP CONTROL switch is in AUTO.
+This overrides any settings of the Function knob and can also stop the asphalt pump.